krystal/katapult-whmcs/README.md

 ```

 This will result in a `katapult.zip` file in your `build` directory, the full path will be outputted by the command.

-## Security
-If you discover any security related issues, please email contact@krystal.uk instead of using the issue tracker.